Go to AAD Home

 • Nausea

 Other more serious side effects have occurred in patients taking a JAK inhibitor for a skin condition.
-A few patients have developed a serious side effect like pneumonia or tuberculosis.
+A few patients have developed a serious side effect like blood clots, pneumonia, or tuberculosis.

 Hearing about possible side effects may make you hesitant to try a new medication.
 If you feel this way, here’s what you should know about possible side effects: